George and Martha Washington's Mansion at Mount Vernon is the centerpiece of the historic estate along the Potomac River.

 2. The Mansion is ten times the size of the average home in colonial Virginia.

-At almost 11,000 square feet with two and a half stories and a full cellar, the Mansion dwarfed the majority of dwelling houses in late 18th-century Virginia.
+At almost 11,000 square feet with two-and-a-half stories and a full cellar, the Mansion dwarfed the majority of dwelling houses in late 18th-century Virginia.
 Most Virginians lived in one- or two-room houses ranging in size from roughly 200 to 1,200 square feet; most of these houses could have fit inside the 24x31 foot New Room.
 The ceilings of the Mansion vary in height—the average height on the first floor is 10’ 9”, while on the third floor it is 7’3”.

-3. The Mansion is not symmetrical, but George Washington wanted it to
+3. The Mansion is not symmetrical, but George Washington wanted it to be.

 4. The expansions of the Mansion have preserved priceless information about the history of the structure and informed its preservation.

-The south and north additions to the Mansion were built right up against the outside of the 1758 house.
-The 1758 siding was not removed and it is still visible in some of the hard-to-reach crawlspaces of the house.
-In these spaces, the original rusticated siding has been protected for over 230 years, as well as evidence for second-floor doors that led to porches on top of the one-story “closets” that were removed in the 1770s.
-The piazza roof covers part of the original shingles on the east slope of the 1770s roof.
+In these spaces, the earlier rusticated siding has been protected for over 260 years, as well as evidence for second-floor doors that led to porches on top of the one-story “closets” that were removed in the 1770s.
+The piazza roof covers a section of surviving shingles on the east slope of the 1770s roof.

 Since the piazza roof was built just a year after the New Room addition roof was installed, the preserved shingles are brand new and still have their original red paint!